OPS-E2E-PPE/VBA-Docs/api/Publisher.Document.ViewTwoPageSpread.md

 ## Example

-This example opens a message box and displays if the current publication should be viewed in the in the two page spread mode.
+This example opens a message box and displays if the current publication should be viewed in the two-page spread mode.

 ```vb
 Sub ViewTwoPage()